 Basic X-Ray Machine Operator Salary Information

-The BLS projected job growth for radiologic technologists to be 21% from 2012 to 2022, much faster than average for all occupations.
+The BLS projected job growth for radiologic technologists to be 9% from 2018 to 2028, which is faster than average for all occupations.
 This growth is due, in part, to an aging population and the increased likelihood of patients with bone fractures and breaks.

 Basic x-ray machine operators are employed in hospitals, clinics and other medical diagnostic labs.
 These professionals have knowledge of anatomy and physiology, and they use this knowledge to prepare patients for x-rays by directing x-ray instruments to the appropriate anatomical areas.